islam15-8789/DiffCoExpTool-/README.md

 # Differential Gene Correlation Analysis (DGCA) Tool

 ## Brief Description
 This tool is a command-line utility designed as a wrapper around the DGCA package, facilitating Differential Gene Correlation Analysis between two conditions.
-It is designed to identifying significant changes in gene correlation across different biological conditions, thus providing deeper understanding of gene regulatory dynamics.
+It is designed to identifying significant changes in gene correlation across different biological conditions, thus providing deeper understanding of gene regulatory dynamics and advanced biological insights .

 ## Reference
 For detailed methodology and application, Please find the article here: